nspcc-dev/neofs-spec/06-blockchain/03-balance.md

 func Mint(to interop.Hash160, amount int, txDetails []byte)
 ```

-Mint is a method that transfers assets to user account from empty account\.
-Can be invoked only by Alphabet nodes of the Inner Ring\.
+Mint is a method that transfers assets to a user account from an empty account\.
+It can be invoked only by Alphabet nodes of the Inner Ring\.

-Produces Mint\, Transfer and TransferX notifications\.
+It produces Mint\, Transfer and TransferX notifications\.

-Mint method invoked by Alphabet nodes of the Inner Ring when they process Deposit notification from NeoFS contract\.
-Before that Alphabet nodes should synchronize precision of main chain GAS contract and Balance contract\.
+Mint method is invoked by Alphabet nodes of the Inner Ring when they process Deposit notification from NeoFS contract\.
+Before that\, Alphabet nodes should synchronize precision of mainchain GAS contract and Balance contract\.
 Mint increases total supply of NEP\-17 compatible NeoFS token\.

 ##### NewEpoch